-To ensure the quality and accuracy of instructional materials, the bill requires that all materials be reviewed and approved by the West Virginia Department of Education, with corrections made for any identified errors.
-Starting in the 2025/2026 school year, students will also be required to take a civics test based on the USCIS civics test, with aggregate data reported to the Department of Education.
-The bill includes provisions for accountability, such as a publicly accessible "Civic Education Scorecard," and establishes that if any part of the act is deemed invalid, the remaining provisions will still stand.
+To ensure the quality and accuracy of instructional materials, the bill mandates that all teaching resources be reviewed and approved by the West Virginia Department of Education, with corrections made for any identified errors.
+Starting in the 2025/2026 school year, students will also be required to take a civics test based on the USCIS civics test, with aggregate performance data reported to the Department of Education.
+The bill includes provisions for a publicly accessible "Civic Education Scorecard" to track and display this data, while also ensuring the severability of its provisions in case any part is deemed invalid.

 Statutes affected: Introduced Version: 18-36-1, 18-36-2, 18-36-3, 18-36-4, 18-36-5